yiqiao-yin/YinsPredictor3_0/Reinforcement Learning/README.md

 Given a stock and a certain amount of money, it is recommended to trade this stock in the following manner.
 In this RL design, we have:
 - an agent: a stock trader;
-- a serious of actions: buy, sell, do nothing;
+- a series of actions: buy, sell, do nothing;
 - reward/penalty: profit and/or loss (which is monitored by thye monetary value, i.e. the worth according to current stock price).

 With the definition described above, we execute the following protocols: